 This course provides students with the geometric and trigonometric concepts needed to solve problems commonly encountered in technical and trade fields.
-Topics, which emphasize applications, include: basic theorems of geometry, formulas for areas and volumes, trigonometric functions, solution of right triangles, law of sines and law of cosines, and the solution of oblique triangles.
+Topics, which emphasize applications, include: basic theorems of geometry, formulas for areas and volumes, trigonometric functions, solutions of right triangles, law of sines and law of cosines, and the solution of oblique triangles.
+This course is offered in both a self-paced format and the standard lecture format.